 Space beer due to the different behavior of the main components barley and yeast in microgravity.

-- Unique novelty product to capture the interest of population segments.
+- Unique novelty product to capture the interest of new population segments.

 - Research into yeast cells is applicable to human cells.

 Yeast and humans are about 70 percent similar in genetics, making these microbes ideal for studying how human cells adapt to space.
 Spaceflown yeast strains showed DNA and RNA damage and a variety of changes suggesting that microgravity affects core cellular processes.
 These findings can direct future investigations of environmental modifications to minimize these effects during long spaceflights and to identify drugs to help control harmful effects in humans.
 The experiments also demonstrate that full genome screening can be done during spaceflight using small-suitcase-sized hardware, significant for future studies in space and extreme environments on Earth.
 Addresses risks to biological integrity and life-based support systems for long-term occupation in space.
 Results from this study allow researchers to gain a global perspective to the genes that play a role in survival, in regards to microgravity conditions, and will allow for a more thorough understanding of the effects of microgravity on a model organism.
 The expectation is that what is observed in yeast is likely to have a comparable effect in mammalian cells.
 This is supported by the observation that regulatory mechanisms are largely conserved between yeast and mammalian cells.
 2